 “Org Music is a record label that cares about music as much as you do.”

 A few weeks ago, I wrote about five reissue labels to look out for here.
 I left Org Music off that list with specific intent.
-Org Music has long been my personal favorite reissue label, and so this week I wanted to place the spotlight solely on them, what they do, and what they have to offer in order to give those of you that are in the dark a closer look at what I feel is the premier reissue label in the game today.
+Org Music has long been my personal favorite reissue label.
+So this week, I wanted to place the spotlight solely on them, what they do, and what they have to offer in order to give those of you that are in the dark a closer look at what I feel is the premier reissue label in the game today.

-When talking about what Org Music does, it’s important to understand first and foremost that the reissue game is completely and totally different than focusing on new artists and new releases.
-As a reissue label, you are often rehashing classics, or unearthing long forgotten gems.
+When talking about what Org Music does, it’s important to understand first and foremost that the reissue game is completely and totally different from focusing on new artists and new releases.
+As a reissue label, you are often rehashing classics or unearthing long-forgotten gems.
 If you’re lucky, you can effectively do both, and Org Music has done just that.
-It’s also important to know that when it comes to reissues, the big three (Sony, Universal and Warner) have effectively sponged up all the classic and essential releases for reissue over the years, so what was Org Music to do?
+It’s also important to know that when it comes to reissues, the big three (Sony, Universal, and Warner) have effectively sponged up all the classic and essential releases for reissue over the years, so what was Org Music to do?
 How were they going to set themselves apart?

-These releases are truly seminal, audiophile offerings, given special attention in order to preserve the integrity of the original recordings.
-They’re all pressed at Pallas Group in Germany, and are all mastered by the legendary Bernie Grundman and his team directly from tape.
-All of the releases are pressed to 180 gram vinyl, and have been given updated artwork, and beautiful packaging, which far exceeds the primitive artwork of the original releases.
-Simply put, if you’re a Jazz fan, or a crate digger alike, these are releases you need in your collection.
+These releases are truly seminal audiophile offerings, given special attention in order to preserve the integrity of the original recordings.
+They’re all pressed at Pallas Group in Germany and are all mastered by the legendary Bernie Grundman and his team directly from tape.
+All of the releases are pressed to 180-gram vinyl and have been given updated artwork and beautiful packaging, which far exceeds the primitive artwork of the original releases.
+Simply put, if you’re a Jazz fan or a crate digger alike, these are releases you need in your collection.
 You will not be dissatisfied.
-These are entirely unique releases, put together by a company who truly strives to get the most out of each and every record they put out.
+These are entirely unique releases, put together by a company that truly strives to get the most out of each and every record they put out.